 Motivated to entertain and educate, the talented artists I have worked with embrace and advocate their multi-layered identity, offering a podium for inclusion and diversity.
-Utilising drag as a tool to creatively question the construction and ascription of identity, they ‘play with gender’ and magnified stereotypes.
+Utilising drag as a tool to creatively question the construction and ascription of identity, they play with magnified stereotypes.
 If the work focusses on the drag community, ultimately, it addresses societal issues at large.
 Gender performativity is choreographed and acted out by everyone in our every day lives.

 At first glance, the images may look like glamorous perfection, but on closer inspection details and imperfections draw attention to their constructed nature; the fake hairline of their wigs and the texture in their skin, coming through the surface of many layers of glossy makeup.
+Just like the artists I capture, I am constantly drawing attention to the artificiality and playfulness with forward-thinking aesthetics, using a drag strategy with my photography.
+I am not trying to disguise reality, but instead, uncover their humanity.
+Essentially I play with the same idea as my subjects; the disconnection between desire and reality — the person they feel like being that day, in that moment, and the person they are behind the mask.

-I experiment with different shades to evoke and communicate a certain mood or message, but also to literally display and visualise the colourful, lively personalities of my subjects.
-The colours furthermore represent the rainbow flag that is associated with the LGBTQ community.
+Using simple backgrounds in various colours, I isolate my subjects from their context, giving a twist to the theatrical environment they are accustomed to.
+I see the studio as a stage without an audience or decor.
+I experiment with different shades to evoke and communicate a certain mood or message, but also to literally display and visualise the artists' colourful, lively personalities.
+The colours furthermore represent the rainbow flag that is associated with the LGBTQ+ community.

 Many thanks to the drag artists involved ↓